guluc3m/loc/_sources/api/matches/match_details.txt

         {
             "id": 42,
             "title": "Practice match",
-            "description": "This is a practice match",
+            "short_description": "This is a practice match",
-            "start_date": "2016-04-23T18:25:43.511Z",
+            "long_description": "This is a practice match.
+LONG DESC", "start_date": "2016-04-23T18:25:43.511Z",
             "end_date": "2016-05-15T18:25:43.511Z",
             "min_team": 2,